henkexbg/gallery-api/README.md

 - REST API for browsing directories
 - Serves scaled images and transcoded videos
 - Requires authentication and validates that every single request is authenticated and authorized to view the requested content
-- Packaged as a simple Spring boot application that requires only Java - no database required
 - Automatically serves newly added content
 - Images are scaled ad-hoc
 - Transcoded videos are generated via a job or ad-hoc